Event-based Moving Object Detection and Tracking: Datasets and Evaluation

 Although we did not discover sequences where the motion-compensation pipeline performs poorly, the particular difficulty for the tracking algorithm were the strobe light scenes where noise from the strobe light completely covered the tracked object and prevented detection - the noise on such scenes was even further amplified by the low lighting conditions.

-An interestingly high performance was achieved on the \textit{''What is a Background?''} sequence.
-The object was partially occluded by the net (located between the camera and the object) all the time, but on the other hand, the high texture of the net allowed for a robust camera motion compensation.
+Interestingly, a high performance was achieved on the \textit{''What is a Background?''} sequence.
+The object was partially occluded by the net (located between the camera and the object), but in favor for the algorithm, the high texture of the net allowed for a robust camera motion compensation.

-Another challenging time sequences were the ones which featured object passing through each other.
-The Kalman filter was often able to distinguish between tracked objects based on the difference in states (effectively, the difference in the previous motion)
+other challenging time sequences were the ones which featured objects whose paths crossed in the image.
+The Kalman filter often was able to distinguish between the tracked objects based on the difference in states (effectively, the difference in the previous motion)

 To conclude this section, we feel the need to discuss some common failure cases.
-The figure \ref{fig:failure_0} demonstrates a frame from the ''Fast Moving Drone'' sequence - the motion of the drone in respect to the background is close to zero.
+Figure \ref{fig:failure_0} demonstrates a frame from the ''Fast Moving Drone'' sequence - the motion of the drone with respect to the background is close to zero.
 The motion-compensation stage successfully compensates the camera motion but fails to recognize a separately moving object at that specific moment of time.

 Another cause for failure is the presence of severe noise, as demonstrated by the ''Lighting variation'' sequence.
-The motion compensation pipeline is robust only if enough of the background is visible.
+The motion compensation pipeline is robust only if a sufficient amount of background is visible.
 Figure \ref{fig:failure_0} (right image) demonstrates that in some conditions too much noise is projected on the time image which renders both motion compensation and detection stages unreliable.